 Prause and Herbenick both agree that the problem with looking for the perfect amount of time for sex to last is that it’s too broad of a question.
 Scientists would be better off asking what the ideal duration of penile friction in the vagina would be (lovely turn of phrase, isn’t it?), or how long oral sex should last for.
 When a woman says she prefers sex to last an hour, it’s possible she only means five minutes of actual penetration and 55 minutes of external stimulation.
 That ratio can vary from person to person, on a case-by-case basis, but odds are that most women prefer less penetration, because they are more likely to experience pain as a result of vaginal intercourse.
 “It seems safe to speculate that women would want penetration to be shorter than men, on average,” Prause says.
 “Men are just far less likely to experience pain from extended intercourse.”

-But for men who still want a number to shoot for, the closest thing to a magic one is … whatever their partners tell them.
+But for men who still want a number to shoot for, the closest thing to a magic one is … whatever their partner tells them.
 It’s not that difficult for people to conduct their own case studies with their partners by asking every time.
 Hell, it can be fun.

 “I’d focus less on time and more on a couple figuring out what works for them,” Herbenick says.